 Your knowledge and practical skills will be improved by the CHC43115 – Certificate IV in Disability qualification as you develop services and programmes to meet the social, emotional, and physical needs of people with disabilities.
 You will gain knowledge of advanced communication strategies, techniques for empowerment, and how to create systems that support daily activities.
 In addition to developing an understanding of the moral and legal requirements for working in the disability sector, you will learn how to design and deliver programmes that are accessible and improve community integration.

 The requirements for working primarily in residential group homes, training resource centres, day respite centres, open employment services, other community settings, and clients’ homes are covered by Certificate IV in Disability.
-It will prepare you to competently handle a variety of tasks, including but not limited to:
+It will prepare you to competently handle a variety of tasks, including but not limited to the following:

 - Providing training and support to people with disabilities to improve their ability to achieve a greater level of independence, self-reliance, and community participation; putting knowledge and skills acquired through training and/or previous experience to use;